Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: Introduction

 \section{Introduction}

 Single-photon sources are indispensable for a broad range of quantum technologies, including quantum key distribution \cite{qcommunication}, quantum computation \cite{qcomputation}, quantum imaging \cite{qimaging}, quantum information processing \cite{qip}, and quantum metrology \cite{meterology}.
 A variety of physical platforms have been explored for on-demand single-photon generation, such as trapped ions \cite{PhysRevLett.58.203}, neutral atoms \cite{doi:10.1126/science.1113394}, molecules \cite{molecule}, semiconductor quantum dots \cite{quantumdot,qduppu}, two-dimensional materials like hexagonal boron nitride \cite{HBN}, and defect centers in solids \cite{SiV,NV}.
-Among these, Nitrogen Vacancy (NV) centers in diamond have emerged as particularly promising due to their stable fluorescence at room temperature \cite{roomtemp}, unique optical properties enabling spin initialization and single-shot readout \cite{initionalisation,singlreadout}, long spin-coherence $ T_2$ up to milliseconds at room temperature \cite{coherencetime}, 1 s at cryogenic temperature \cite{1sec}, and magnetic-field sensitivity \cite{nvmagnetic,magneticimaging}.
+Among these, Nitrogen Vacancy (NV) centers in diamond have emerged as particularly promising due to their stable fluorescence at room temperature \cite{roomtemp}, unique optical properties enabling spin initialization and single-shot readout \cite{initionalisation,singlreadout}, long spin-coherence times $T_2$ up to milliseconds at room temperature \cite{coherencetime} and up to one second at cryogenic temperatures \cite{1sec}, as well as magnetic-field sensitivity \cite{nvmagnetic,magneticimaging}.
 In addition, NV centers are readily integrated with existing nanofabricated devices and are compatible with photonic cavities \cite{Photonic,PC2}, waveguides \cite{waveguide}, and plasmonic structures \cite{Plasmonics}.

-A key prerequisite for exploiting these advantages is the reliable identification of isolated NV centers that function as genuine single-photon sources, as opposed to unresolved multi-emitter clusters that compromise quantum performance.
+{Other solid-state single-photon emitter platforms like defect centers in hexagonal boron nitride (hBN) , emitters in transition metal dichalcogenides (TMDs) \cite{WSe2}, and semiconductor quantum dots also exhibit strong photon antibunching, optical stability, and compatibility with nanophotonic and plasmonic architectures.
+In particular, hBN defect centers and quantum dots demonstrated room-temperature single-photon emission and have recently been coupled to photonic and plasmonic nanocavities \cite{cavityhbn, qdcavity}, while TMD-based emitters often requiring cryogenic operation \cite{strainwese}.} A key prerequisite for exploiting these platforms is the reliable identification of isolated single-photon emitters, as opposed to unresolved multi-emitter clusters that compromise quantum performance.